 Baker’s Tip: Pumpkin flavors pair beautifully with Kahluà–spiked coffee.

 The Lincoln Park location in particular is a jewel box of a store, and definitely one of the top stops on the afternoon tea circuit.
 And while every luscious cake, cookie, and pastry here will tempt you, the French-style Macarons are first in class, as their versatility knows no bounds.
 Bring them as a hostess gift in a lovely gift box, or go for the stun factor with a Macaron Tower, a guaranteed jaw dropper at any party, plus it comes in three sizes.
-2108 N. Clark St.; Chicago French Market, 131 N. Clinton St.; and 3243 N. Broadway, Chicago, 773-868-4574
+2108 N. Clark St.; Chicago French Market, 131 N. Clinton St.; 3243 N. Broadway; and 5229 S. Harper Court, Chicago, 773-868-4574

 Baker’s Tip: Overwhelmed by the amount of flavors?
 Red Velvet, Mango Passion, Nutella, and Green Tea are definite musts.